markgbeckett/jupiter_ace/serial_int/README.md

 ### Notes

+You must disable echoing command line to serial port (using `UNTEE`) before using XMODEM commands.

-Current version of send routine has some deviations from the standard in that it will pad the transfer size to the next 128-byte boundary, without putting in padding.
+The current version of XBPUT has some deviations from the XMODEM standard in that it will pad the transfer size to the next 128-byte boundary, without putting in padding.
 For example, if you run the command:

 `0000 10 XBPUT`